zargot/troubleshoot/qemu.md

 Multiple `hostfwd` can be added with a comma between.

-On Windows guest, make sure the new network adapter shows up, or reboot.
+On Windows guests, make sure the new network adapter shows up, or reboot.